magento/devdocs/guides/v2.0/howdoi/checkout/checkout_form.md

 ### Static forms {#static_form}

-The term static refers to the forms where all the fields are already known/predefined and do not depend on any settings in the {% glossarytooltip 29ddb393-ca22-4df9-a8d4-0024d75739b1 %}Admin{% endglossarytooltip %}. (compare to [dynamic forms](#dynamic_form))
+The term static refers to the forms where all the fields are already known/predefined and do not depend on any settings in the {% glossarytooltip 29ddb393-ca22-4df9-a8d4-0024d75739b1 %}Admin{% endglossarytooltip %}.
+Compare to [dynamic forms](#dynamic_form).

 The fields of static forms are not generated dynamically, so they can be defined in a layout.